Skarenno/PyYoutubeDownloader/README.md

 # PyYoutubeDownloader
-A simple console driven youtube downloader written in python!
+A simple command prompt youtube downloader written in python!

-The script lets you download youtube audio/video content, letting you choose the desired resolution.
-Audio might not be "present" in some streams of a certain resolution and I didn't want to limit the download to the highest resolution with included audio.
-The script thus uses ffmpeg (required!) framework to merge video with audio when it is not included in the stream.
+The script lets you download audio/video content from Youtube, choosing the desired resolution.
+Audio might not be "present" in some streams for a certain resolution and I didn't want to limit the download to the highest resolution with audio included.
+The script thus uses ffmpeg (required!) framework to merge video and audio when it is not included in the video stream.

 FFMPEG: https://ffmpeg.org/about.html